 shaved your legs and now you have super smooth legs to show for it.
 Also, be sure

 that after each shave you rinse and air-dry your razor to help prevent it from becoming

 When it comes to shaving again, that timing is completely up to you.
 Simply shave

 as often as you need to – some girls shave every day and some only twice a week.

 It’s about what feels right for you and makes you feel confident.

-Learn how to shave legs for the first time.
-Get information from teen girls at BeingGirl.com.
+Learn how to shave your legs for the first time.
+Get tips and advice from teen girl experts at BeingGirl.com now!